lg/osrun/README.md

 # osrun

 A docker container to run Windows commands and processes.
-On first run it will generate a Windows 11 ISO and run a VM to install it and create a system snapshot.
-On subsequent runs it will use the existing cached VM image to run the command passed in. noVNC is available on port 8000 (when forwarded via Docker) to view the VM's display.
+Windows is downloaded, installed, snapshotted and made available for fast access.

+## Features

+- ⚡️ Super fast execution once image is cached (1-2 seconds to start from snapshot)
+- 🖥️ Browser-based VNC server to view the Windows desktop (forward port 8000)
+- ⌨️ Support for interactive commands (like `cmd.exe` or `powershell.exe`) and piping output/input
+- 🖱️ GUI apps (like `notepad.exe` or `chrome.exe`) are supported
+- 🌍 Windows 11 is automatically downloaded and installed from Microsoft's servers
+- 📸 Snapshot support to quickly load different states
+- 🐳 All available as a convenient Docker image!

 ## Usage